natebarksdale/natebarksdale.github.io/src/content/blog/2014-03-16-articles-european-history-for-historycom.md

 description: I had quite a bit of fun writing these pieces on European topics for History.com, exploring figures and events that shaped the continent.
 emoji: 📜
 tags:
+  - 🌍 History
-  - 🏰 Monarchs
+  - 📖 Articles
+  - 📜 Ancient Texts
-  - 💡 Philosophers
+  - ✍️ Literature
-  - ⛪ Reformation
+  - ⚖️ Choices
 haiku: |
   Kings and thinkers rise,
   Knowledge sparks a great discourse,